theogravity/changelog-version/README.md

       A new file (defined by --changelogFile) will be created if one does not exist. release [options]           Stamp the changelog with the version / date info.

+      You do *NOT* have to use "changelog-version prepare" before using this command. verify [options]            Verifies that the changelog contains the unreleasedTag.
+      Returns with an error status if the changelog does not have it.

+      Useful to run as part of a pre-commit hook.

   Examples:

     $ changelog-version prepare --newUnreleasedText "## [VERSION_GOES_HERE]\n\n"
     $ changelog-version release --unreleasedTag "[VERSION_GOES_HERE]" --unreleasedTagFormat "{version}"
+    $ changelog-version verify
 ```

 ### prepare